gatesyp/tracker/README.md

 ## What useful applications can you build based off that data?

-A tuned autocomplete function (like a smartphone's keyboard having autopredict), have certain applications be open before I think I want to open them, detect inefficiences and suggest improvements in my typing/navigation, 'autocomplete' and 'predict' mouse movements (instead of dragging all the way to top right corner of screen to exit a program, it will 'autocomplete' and jump ahead), mouse normalization for Parkinson patients.....
+- Tuned autocomplete function (like a smartphone's keyboard having autopredict)
+- Have certain applications be open before I think I want to open them
+- Detect inefficiences and suggest improvements in my typing/navigation
+- 'autocomplete' and 'predict' mouse movements (e.g instead of moving mouse all the way to top right corner of screen to exit a program, it will 'autocomplete' and jump ahead)
+- Mouse movement normalization for Parkinson patients
+- ...

 ## Wouldn't this invade privacy?

 Yup!
-The delivery method is quite cumbersome, so I doubt deploying this against other people would work.
+The delivery method is quite cumbersome (for now), so I doubt deploying this against other people would work.